PrEP and sexually transmitted infections

 The proportion of people who acquire an infection or develop a condition during a specified period of time.
 Incidence reflects newly acquired infections and conditions.
 See also ‘prevalence’.

-While 180,000 people in the UK or one in 366 members of the general population may have chronic hepatitis B infection (HBV), most cases are among people who acquired it abroad or many years ago.
-New infections are now quite uncommon due to vaccination.
-There were only 445 acute or suspected acute cases of HBV in 2017, representing one per 125,000 people in the general population.
-Although declining, incidence is about twice as high in London.
-Fifty-five per cent of cases were ascribed to heterosexual contact and 15% to male/male sex, with the route of most other infections unknown.
+While 206,000 people in England and Wales or one in 230 members of the adult population may have chronic hepatitis B virus (HBV) infection, most cases are among people who acquired it abroad or many years ago.
+Widespread HBV vaccination for adults started in the UK in 1986 and has been mandatory for infants since 2017.
+As a result, new infections are now quite uncommon.
+There were only 350 acute or suspected acute cases of HBV in 2018 (the latest confirmed figure), representing one per 125,000 people in the general population.
+This is down from a peak of 1900 in 1984.
+Incidence is about twice as high in London as the rest of the UK.
+Fifty-five per cent of new infections were ascribed to heterosexual contact and 15% to male/male sex, with the route of most other infections unknown.

-More recently, studies from several European cities have found incidence rates of hepatitis C that are the same or higher in HIV-negative men than in HIV-positive men.
-In Lyon and London, 45% and 40% respectively of gay men with new hepatitis infections were HIV negative.
-Of these, 67% and 81% respectively were taking PrEP or had done during the previous year.
+While hepatitis C in gay and bisexual men used to be concentrated in those living with HIV, recent studies from several European cities have reported numerous cases of hepatitis C in HIV-negative gay and bisexual men.
+In Lyon and London, 45% and 40%, respectively, of gay men with new hepatitis infections were HIV negative.
+Of these, 67% and 81%, respectively, were taking PrEP or had done during the previous year.

 Syphilis and gonorrhoea specifically in gay men